 - Country D: $7 / $3 = 233.33%

 From calculating the debt-to-GDP ratio, we can see that Country A and Country D show the highest ratios.
 The higher the ratio, the less likely a country will be able to repay its debt.
 This, in turn, may increase the risk of a default and cause a financial panic in both the domestic and international markets.

 Interpreting the Debt-To-GDP Ratio

 A high debt-to-GDP ratio is undesirable for a country, as a higher ratio indicates a higher risk of default.
 In a study conducted by the World Bank, a ratio that exceeds 77% for an extended period of time may result in an adverse impact on economic growth.
 It was indicated that each additional percentage point of debt above that level reduced annual real growth by 1.7%.
 For reference, the USA’s debt-to-GDP ratio was 105.40% in 2017.
 Therefore, when the ratio is high (>80%), a country is likely to exhibit a slowdown in economic growth.

 The debt-to-GDP ratio is commonly misunderstood, as many think that a ratio exceeding 100% indicates a bankrupt or insolvent country.
 As indicated below, Japan is a country with a ratio well over 200% for over a decade with no signs of defaulting.
 Therefore, the ratio does not offer strong insights into a country’s likelihood of default.

 Japan’s Debt-To-GDP Ratio

 As indicated above, a high debt-to-GDP ratio is undesirable.
-However, a high ratio is acceptable if a country is able to pay interest on its debt without refinancing or adversely impacting its economic growth.
+However, a high ratio is acceptable if a country is able to pay interest on its debt without having to refinance or adversely impact its economic growth.

 For example, Japan’s debt-to-GDP ratio was 253% in 2017 (higher than Greece’s 177% in 2017).
 Although Japan’s ratio is significantly higher compared to other countries, analysts put the country’s risk of defaulting extremely low.
 Japan is able to sustain and remain afloat despite a staggering ratio due to the fact that most Japanese government bonds are held by the country’s citizens, resulting in extremely low interest rates.